AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

       randomInteger(1, 1000); // returns a random integer from 1 to 1000
       ```

-128.  ### What is tree shaking
+122.  ### What is tree shaking

       Tree shaking is a form of dead code elimination.
 It means that unused modules will not be included in the bundle during the build process and for that it relies on the static structure of ES2015 module syntax,( i.e. import and export).
 Initially this has been popularized by the ES2015 module bundler `rollup`.

-129.  ### What is the need of tree shaking

 Tree Shaking can significantly reduce the code size in any application. i.e, The less code we send over the wire the more performant the application will be.
 For example, if we just want to create a “Hello World” Application using SPA frameworks then it will take around a few MBs, but by tree shaking it can bring down the size to just a few hundred KBs.
 Tree shaking is implemented in Rollup and Webpack bundlers.

-130.  ### Is it recommended to use eval

-      No, it allows arbitrary code to be run which causes a security problem.
-As we know that the eval() function is used to run text as code.
-In most of the cases, it should not be necessary to use it.

-131.  ### What is a Regular Expression
+123.  ### What is a Regular Expression

       A regular expression is a sequence of characters that forms a search pattern.
 You can use this search pattern for searching data in a text.
 These can be used to perform all types of text search and text replace operations.
 Let's see the syntax format now,